 What Are Trans Fatty Acids (Trans Fats)?Natural foods (that is, unprocessed foods) contain two main types of fatty acids - saturated and unsaturated.
-Saturated fatty acids - which come from animal fats (meat, lard, dairy products) and tropical oils such as coconut and palm oils - raise the levels of LDL cholesterol.
+Saturated fatty acids - which come from animal fats (meat, lard, dairy products) and tropical oils such as coconut and palm oils - can raise your blood levels of LDL cholesterol.
 Unsaturated fats - which come from vegetable oils - in general do not increase cholesterol levels, and may reduce them.

 Trans fatty acids (trans fats) are a third form of fatty acids.
 While trans fats do occur in tiny amounts in some foods (particularly foods from animals), almost all the trans fats now in our diets come from an industrial process that partially hydrogenates (adds hydrogen to) unsaturated fatty acids.
 Trans fats, then, are a form of processed vegetable oils.
 This means that in our diets, trans fats are almost exclusively found in the processed foods we eat.

 The advantage of trans fats to the food processing industry is that partial hydrogenation solidifies and stabilizes vegetable oils, which otherwise tend to turn rancid relatively quickly.
 Because they exist in solid form instead of liquid form, trans fats can be used as substitutes for saturated fats in food products that are meant to have a long shelf life.